MK316/Spring2023/DL/DLProject/Readme.md

 # Spring 2023 DL Final Project
 (Guideline preview asof May 17; Tobe updated)

-**🔔The final project is to design examples of how digital tools can be used in English language learning or teaching methodology.**
++ 🔔The final project is to design examples of how digital tools can be used in English language learning or teaching methodology.**
++ 🔔More specifically, your final project is to design a 50-minute English lesson, utilizing **various small English learning-related apps**.
+These small apps include activities for learning vocabulary, quizzes, grammar, or any activities for speaking, listening, reading, and writing.
+You can also include English culture or literature learning activities.

 ## How to submit (Due by 6/): Understand the outline for now.